vtatai/liquid-truffle/README.md

 # Liquid on Truffle

+**ATTENTION**: this is still in development and far from being feature-complete.
+Pull requests are very welcome though!

 A parser and interpreter for the [Liquid](https://shopify.github.io/liquid/) language implemented as a GraalVM Truffle language.

-Its main goal is to be a fast, JVM-based Liquid implementation, based on a hand-rolled lexer and recursive descent parser which generates an AST based on the Truffle Framework (from GraalVM).
+Its main goal is to be a fast, JVM-based Liquid implementation, based on a hand-rolled lexer and recursive descent parser, which then generates an AST based on the Truffle Framework (from GraalVM).

 In order to be as simple as possible, we only aim to be compatible with Shopify Liquid, not other alternatives such as Jekyll.